The profinite completion of the fundamental group of infinite graphs of groups: The pro- completion of the fundamental group of an infinite abstract graph of groups

 The profinite version of the Bass-Serre theory can be used very effectively in the study of certain abstract groups.
-One sees these groups as the fundamental groups of graphs of groups and through this view it is possible to apply geometric techniques to obtain algebraic results.
-Until now, one could only approach finitely generated groups, assuming that the graph $\G$ in the graph of groups $(\GA, \G)$ is finite.
+One sees such a group $G$ as the fundamental group of a graph of groups and then the profinite completion $\widehat G$ is the fundamental group $\widehat G=\Pi_1(\widehat \GA,\Gamma)$ of the same graph of the profinite completions of edge and vertex groups.
+Through this view then it is possible to apply geometric techniques to obtain algebraic results.
+Until now, one could use this approach only for finitely generated groups, assuming that the graph $\G$ in the graph of groups $(\GA, \G)$ is finite.
 The main reason for this assumption is that then $\G$ is automatically a profinite graph and so $(\widehat{\GA},\G)$ is automatically a profinite graph of pro-$\CA$-groups, where each $\widehat{\GA}(m)$ is the pro-$\CA$ completion of $\GA$.
-One also has a natural way of relating $\pi_1(\GA,\G)$ with $\Pi=\Pi_1(\widehat{\GA},\G)$ and $S^{abs}=S^{abs}(\GA,\G)$, with $S=S(\widehat{\GA},\G)$.
-With the aim to apply this technique to abstract groups which are not necessarily finitely generated, one provides in this section the construction of a profinite graph of pro-$\CA$ groups $(\overline{\GA},\overline{\G})$ where an infinite abstract graph $\G$ in densely embedded in $\overline{\G}$ and the above properties are preserved, the content of Theorem \ref{C}.
+One also has a natural way of relating $\pi_1(\GA,\G)$ with $\Pi=\Pi_1(\widehat{\GA},\G)$ and $S^{abs}=S^{abs}(\GA,\G)$ with $S=S(\widehat{\GA},\G)$.
+With the aim to apply this technique to abstract groups which are not necessarily finitely generated, we construct a profinite graph of pro-$\CA$ groups $(\overline{\GA},\overline{\G})$ where an infinite abstract graph $\G$ in densely embedded in $\overline{\G}$ and the above properties are preserved, the content of Theorem \ref{C}.
 We assume that $(\GA,\Gamma)$ is reduced, i.e. whenever $e$ is an edge of $\G$ which is not a loop, then $\partial_i(\GA(e))$ is a proper subgroup of $\GA(d_i(e))$ $(i=0,1)$.
-This of course does not affect generality since we foa any graph of groups we can collapse fictitious edges successfully (i.e. the edges not loops such that $\partial_i(\GA(e))=\GA(d_i(e))$ for $i=0$ or,$1$) to arrive to the reduced graph of groups.
+This of course does not affect generality since for any graph of groups we can collapse fictitious edges successfully (i.e. the edges not loops such that $\partial_i(\GA(e))=\GA(d_i(e))$ for $i=0$ or,$1$) to arrive to the reduced graph of groups.

 We finish this section with the proof of Theorem \ref{B} which answers Open Question $6.7.1$ of \cite{Ribes}.

 Parts $(a)$, $(b)$ and $(c)$ of Theorem \ref{C} is the subject of the following